Frequently Asked Questions (FAQ)¶

 The RflyTools folder does not appear on the desktop after installation?

-Please confirm that the installation script has completed execution and was not interrupted early.
-You can re-run the one-click installation script and select "Yes" to reinstall.
+Please confirm that the installation script has completed execution and was not interrupted early, or that background firewall (antivirus software) or similar programs did not block the process.
+You may close background firewalls or antivirus software, then re-run the one-click installation script and select "Yes" to reinstall.
+Alternatively, with the firewall or antivirus software disabled, re-run the [RflySim installation path]\GenerateShortcutCMD.bat script to regenerate shortcuts.

 Antivirus software deleted files of RflySim?